A nearly optimal randomized algorithm for explorable heap selection: A new algorithm

 As mentioned above, checking whether a value $v$ is good can be done in $O(n)$ time by doing a depth-first search with cutoff value $\val(v)$ that returns when more than $n$ good nodes are found.
 For a set of $k$ values, we can determine which of them are good in $O(\log(k)n)$ time by performing a binary search.

 The explorable heap selection problem can be seen as the problem of finding all $n$ good nodes.
 Both our method and that of \cite{KSW86} function by first identifying a subtree consisting of only good nodes.
 The children of the leaves of this subtree are called ``roots'' and the subtree is extended by finding a number of new good nodes under these roots in multiple rounds.
+Importantly, the term `good node' is always used with respect to the current call to \Call{Extend}{}.
+So, a node might be good in one recursive call, but not good in another.

 In \cite{KSW86} this is done by running $O(c^{\sqrt{2\log(n)}} )$ different rounds, for some constant $c>1$.
 In each round, the algorithm finds $n/c^{\sqrt{2\log(n)}}$ new good nodes.
 These nodes are found by recursively exploring each active root and using binary search on the observed values to discover which of these values are good.
 Which active roots are recursively explored further depends on which values are good.
 The recursion in the algorithm is at most $O(\sqrt{\log(n)})$ levels deep, which is where the space complexity bound comes from.